Skip to main content

 How it differs from a guardrail layer#

 Guardrail libraries inspect model output and try to filter what looks dangerous.
-ANNIE does something structurally different: it makes dangerous output inexpressible in the first place, by requiring every intent to clear a formally specified gate before it becomes an action.
+ANNIE does something structurally different: it makes unauthorized action inexpressible at the actuator boundary, by requiring every intent to clear a formally specified gate before it becomes an action.

 The model can propose anything.
 The kernel decides what is allowed.